 As for me, I decided to use lavender soap and make lavender sachets.
 Lavender scent is fabulous.
 It also repels moths and mosquitoes and my 90-years old father is using it as a sleep aid – he places my lavender sachets near a pillow.

 But how do we cut the soap?
-You see, if you want to cut it you have to heat the soap a little – just put it in a microwave for 25 seconds.
+You see, if you want to cut it you have to heat the soap a little – just put it in a microwave for 25 seconds for a regular size bar.
 If you cut it just as it is it will crumble with small very fine shavings.
 We don’t want that.